Categorical proof of Holomorphic Atiyah-Bott formula: Dualizable objects and traces

 \subsection{Traces in symmetric monoidal $(\infty,2)$-categories}

-Let $\mscr{E}$ be a symmetric monoidal $(\infty,2)$-category (that is, a commutative algebra object in the $\ii$-category of $(\infty,2)$-categories) and $X,Y \in \mscr{E}$ be dualizable objects.
+Let $\mscr{E}$ be a symmetric monoidal $(\infty,2)$-category (that is, a commutative algebra object in the $\ii$-category of $(\infty,2)$-categories, see \cite[Chapter V.3, 1.4.1.]{GaitsRoz}) and $X,Y \in \mscr{E}$ be two dualizable objects in $\mscr{E}$.
 Suppose we are given a (not necessary commutative) diagram

 in $\mscr{E}$, where $\varphi$ is left adjoint to $\psi$ and

 is a $2$-morphism in $\mscr{E}$.
 We argue that then there is a natural morphism